Midwifery Thinks! Symposium

 Midwifery Thinks! is a national symposium celebrating midwifery scholarship and innovation in the United States.
 The first Midwifery Thinks! was dedicated to Dorothea M. Lang, a pioneer and courageous leader in midwifery who tirelessly promoted the profession of midwifery and the health of women and their families here in the United States and abroad.
 Now an established annual event, international leaders, local experts, and emerging midwifery leaders share strategies and find connections to promote maternal health.

-Join Jefferson College of Health Professions and the Midwifery & Women's Health Programs for their 5th annual Midwifery Thinks!
+Jefferson College of Health Professions and the Midwifery & Women's Health Programs held its 5th annual Midwifery Thinks!
 Symposium highlighting midwifery scholarship and innovations.
-This year's virtual event features scholars researching the midwifery workforce, physiologic birth, and perceived discrimination in the Muslim community.
+The virtual event featured scholars researching the midwifery workforce, physiologic birth, and perceived discrimination in the Muslim community.

 The online symposium was held on Sunday, September 10, 2023 from 1 PM - 4 PM EST. Continuing education credits have been applied for.
-There is no registration fee.
 Donations to the Liz Pickett Scholarship for students experiencing hardship are appreciated.

 Keynote Speakers